fusionrsrch/go-mysql-elasticsearch/README.md

 At the above example, if you have 1024 sub tables, all tables will be synced into Elasticsearch with index "river" and type "river".

-## Why not other rivers?

-Although there are some other MySQL rivers for Elasticsearch, like [elasticsearch-river-jdbc](https://github.com/jprante/elasticsearch-river-jdbc), [elasticsearch-river-mysql](https://github.com/scharron/elasticsearch-river-mysql), I still want to build a new one with Go, why?

-+ Customization, I want to decide which table to be synced, the associated index and type name, or even the field name in Elasticsearch.
-+ Incremental update with binlog, and can resume from the last sync position when the service starts again.
-+ A common sync framework not only for Elasticsearch but also for others, like memcached, redis, etc...
-+ Wildcard tables support, we have many sub tables like table_0000 - table_1023, but want use a unique Elasticsearch index and type.

-## Todo

-+ Filtering table field support, only fields in filter config will be synced.
-+ Statistic.
-+ Docker

-## Feedback

-go-mysql-elasticsearch is still in development, and we will try to use it in production later.
-Any feedback is very welcome.

-Email: siddontang@gmail.com